 Texas Tightens Disclosure Rules Following Medicaid Investigation

-A Medicaid committee in Texas is requiring those who comment at its meetings to disclose more details about their ties to pharmaceutical companies following a Center for Public Integrity and NPR investigation into the drug industry's influence on such boards.
+A Medicaid committee in Texas is requiring those who comment at its meetings to disclose more details about their ties to pharmaceutical companies after a Center for Public Integrity and NPR investigation into the drug industry's influence on such boards.

-The Lone Star state is one of the latest to respond to the findings of the Medicaid, Under the Influence project.
-Already, officials in Arizona, Colorado and New York have taken action.
+The state is one of the latest to respond to the findings of the Medicaid, Under the Influence project.
+Officials in Arizona, Colorado and New York have already taken action.

 The Texas committee, which helps decide which medicines are best for patients and should therefore be preferred by Medicaid, will now ask speakers to disclose verbally and in writing if they have "directly or indirectly received payments or gifts" from any pharmaceutical companies and to identify those firms, Texas Health and Human Services Commission spokeswoman Kelli Weldon said in an email.